-On the other hand, a largely unexplored risk arises \emph{after} unlearning: an adversary may supply only a handful of “forgotten’’ examples and rapidly re‑induce the removed knowledge.
-Such relearning attacks have already been demonstrated against large language models, where a small set of forget-prompts can revive banned content.
-We show that current unlearning methods for image classification models are also susceptible, by introducing our new, highly efficient \emph{Prototypical Relearning Attack} that succeeds with as few as examples per forget class.
-It computes the per-class averaged feature with a few forgotten samples, and utilizes it as the corresponding classifier of the relearned model.
+Meanwhile, a practical risk arises after unlearning: an adversary may supply only a handful of ``forgotten’’ examples and rapidly re‑induce the removed knowledge.
+Such relearning attacks have been demonstrated against large language models~\cite{lynch2024eight, deeb2024unlearning, hu2025unlearning}, where a small set of forget prompts can revive banned content.
+Despite these advances, relearning threats in class-centric vision tasks remain largely under-explored.
+In practical deployments--such as face recognition and identity-level content moderation--adversaries can readily harvest a handful of personal images from social media or public profiles, making systematic investigation in visual classification both urgent and necessary.
+We show that current unlearning methods for image classification models also remain susceptible by introducing our new, highly efficient Prototypical Relearning Attack (PRA) that succeeds with a few examples per forget class.
+It computes an averaged per-class feature with a few forgotten samples and utilizes it as the corresponding classifier of the relearned model.